Skip to main content

 Members have access to job postings, virtual training for professional development, community workshops, and events.
 They also host a free virtual summit with over a hundred speakers from the LGBTQIA+ community and 50+ workshops on a variety of topics, including education and career development.

-Open to the entire LGBTQIA+ community, Lesbians Who Tech is an organization providing visibility, opportunities, and resources for tech workers, and uplifting women, POC, queer and trans individuals in tech.
+Open to the entire LGBTQIA+ community, Lesbians Who Tech is an organization providing visibility, opportunities, and resources for tech workers, and uplifting women, POC, and queer and trans individuals in tech.

 With 100,000 members and counting, the organization offers a coding scholarship to help LGBTQIA+ women and nonbinary individuals jumpstart a career in technology, covering 50% of tuition with partnering schools.